aimeos/aimeos-docs/src/providers/service/index.md

 to be available in your Aimeos installation.

-For most service providers, you need some configuration values like for user name and password to authenticate against external web services.
+For most service providers, you need some configuration values like for username and password to authenticate against external web services.
 You can store arbitrary numbers of key/value pairs in the service items for each provider which can be checked against a given configuration definition to minimize errors.

 !!! warning
     There are two kinds of configuration definitions: For the fields the customer has to fill out in the front-end and for the shop owner in the administration interface!
 Both use the same way and format for their definition, the only difference is by which method they are returned, either by *getConfigFE()* for the front-end or by *getConfigBE()* for the administration interface.